-Abortion is one of the safest and most common medical procedures in the United clinics are frequently required to follow burdensome and unnecessary regulations that are actually designed to close those facilities.
+Abortion is one of the safest and most common medical procedures in the United facilities.
 Currently, 24 states have Targeted Regulation of Abortion Providers or "TRAP laws," designed to close abortion clinics.
 Most often, the restrictions dictate that abortions be performed at sites that are the functional equivalent of ambulatory surgical centers, or even hospitals, which makes the delivery of health care services prohibitively expensive.
-Other TRAP laws require clinicians at abortion facilities to have admitting privileges at a local hospital or mandate transfer that are extremely difficult for providers to meet and effectively giving hospitals veto power over whether an abortion clinic can exist.
+Other TRAP laws require clinicians at abortion facilities to have admitting privileges at a local hospital or mandate transfer agreements with hospitals-setting standards that are extremely difficult for providers to meet and effectively giving hospitals veto power over whether an abortion clinic can exist.
+TRAP laws have done what their proponents intended-they have closed scores of abortion clinics.
+In 2015, four states had only one abortion provider, and at least ten states had five or fewer abortion providers.
+Today, almost 90 percent of U.S. counties have no abortion facility at all.